Homework

 Feedback is given in a variety of ways.

-Teachers will not annotate every piece of homework, teachers use the scores from the tasks to adapt lessons.
-This means that homework is used to identify gaps in learning, misconceptions and support progress.
+Teachers will not annotate every piece of homework.
+Online platforms (like Seneca and Sparx Maths) provide feedback to students as they complete tasks.
+Teachers are able to use these to identify misconceptions and plan lessons accordingly.
+This means that homework is used to identify gaps in learning and support progress.

 Where can I get support and help with homework?

 A homework club runs twice a week.
-Internet access and chromebooks are provided for students, asd well as a quiet place, supported by a member of staff.
+Internet access and chromebooks are provided for students, as well as a quiet place, supported by a member of staff.